themsaid/laravel-langman/README.md

 $ composer require themsaid/laravel-langman
 ```

-Once done, add the following line in your providers array of `config/app.php`:
+Once done, check that the following line was added in your providers array of `config/app.php`:

 ```php
 Themsaid\Langman\LangmanServiceProvider::class
 ```

-This package has a single configuration option that points to the `resources/lang` directory, if only you need to change
+This package has a single configuration option that points to the `resources/lang` directory.
+If you
-the path then publish the config file:
+only need to change the path then publish the config file:

 ```
 php artisan vendor:publish --provider="Themsaid\Langman\LangmanServiceProvider"